freeCodeCamp/guide/src/pages/algorithms/backtracking-algorithms/index.md

    will remove the previously added item in recursion and if false is returned by the initial call of recursion then "no solution exists" )
 ```
+Note that Backtracking is not the best solution for the Knight’s tour problem.

 ### More Information